ethereum/ethereum-org-website/src/content/glossary/index.md

 ### miner {#miner}

-A network node that finds valid proof of work for new blocks, by repeated pass hashing.
+A network node that finds valid [proof-of-work](#pow) for new blocks, by repeated pass hashing.

 ### Mist {#mist}